-2021 STIP
+2022 STIP

-In February 2021, the Compensation Committee approved our 2021 short-term incentive program (the "2021 STIP").
-The 2021 STIP is a formulaic program with awards based on pre-defined quantitative and qualitative performance metrics established by the Compensation Committee.
-Like the 2020 STIP, the 2021 STIP provides opportunities for our NEOs to earn both cash and restricted stock awards.
+In February 2022, the Compensation Committee approved our 2022 STIP.
+The 2022 STIP is a formulaic program with awards based on pre-defined quantitative and qualitative performance metrics established by the Compensation Committee.
+Like the 2021 STIP, the 2022 STIP provides opportunities for our NEOs to earn both cash and restricted stock awards.
+For 2022, the Compensation Committee increased the weighting based on earnings to 80% (from 50%) and reduced the weighting based on individual goals to 20% (from 50%).